P3109/Public/References/Papers/NumericalAnalysis/README.md

-#### Kahan+Thomas
-Augmenting a Programming Language with Complex Arithmetic by W. Kahan and J.W.
+Kahan+Thomas: Augmenting a Programming Language with Complex Arithmetic by W. Kahan and J.W.
 Thomas (1991-Dec-16)